Kentucky Wildcats football: 2017 season

+2018 season

 In 2018, after beating Central Michigan, Kentucky went to Gainesville to face the Florida Gators, who had won 31 straight against Kentucky, and ended their losing streak with a 27–16 win at The Swamp, the Wildcats' first win in Gainesville since 1979.
 They added wins in the next two weeks over Murray State and No. 14 Mississippi State, the second of which put Kentucky into the Top 25, the Wildcats' first ranking since 2007.
 They then split the next two games, defeating South Carolina for the fifth straight season before losing for the first time, an overtime loss to Texas A&M on the road.
 After the bye week, Kentucky defeated Vanderbilt at home then beat Missouri on the road thanks to a last second TD pass.
 Those wins put the Wildcats at 7–1 and No. 9 in the College Football Playoff Rankings leading in to a home game against the Georgia Bulldogs.
 In a matchup that determined the SEC East Division champion, the Wildcats were defeated at home 34–17.
 Kentucky then went on the road at Tennessee, falling to the Volunteers by a score of 24–7, ending their final SEC record at 5–3, the team's first winning season in conference play since 1977.
 In Kentucky's final home game of the season, senior day, the Wildcats defeated Middle Tennessee by a score of 34–23.
 Kentucky closed the regular season with a 56–10 rout of Louisville to win back the Governor's Cup.
 Kentucky was selected to play in the Citrus Bowl in Orlando, Florida against No. 12 ranked Penn State, and won 27–24.
 This capped only the third 10-win season in school history, and the first since 1977.
 The Wildcats finished ranked No. 12 in the AP poll, the first such end-season rank since the 1984 season.